I’m a saxophonist and composer based in Melbourne.

 The Tim Franklin Quartet

-This is a new band from Melbourne.
+This is a new band based in Melbourne.
 The concept is to create highly interactive, visceral, and free music, while remaining somewhat grounded in the jazz tradition.

 Solo saxophone improvisations recorded in a repurposed church.
 No edits.
 No planning.